mernaayman99/optimize-spark-performance-and-throughput/module-1-spark-ui-analysis/README.md

 # The notebook will include:

-- Reading from the retail dataset
+-Loading the retail dataset
+- Inspecting schema and baseline execution behavior
-- A baseline aggregation job
+- Running aggregation workloads
-- A repartitioned version of the same job
-- Query Performance comparison
+- Introducing shuffle-heavy operations
+- Comparing execution metrics across runs
+- Navigating Spark UI or Query Profile (depending on environment)

 # How Learners Analyze Performance (Step-by-Step)

-# Step 1: Run the Query
+# Step 1: Execute a Spark Job
 Learners execute a Spark DataFrame operation such as:

 - groupBy